JustFiesta/spring-petclinic-infrastructure/README.md

     One also needs to add Agent with commands given in Jenkins panel.
 Agent should be added in `configure-petclinic-service.yml` inside `ansible/playbooks/`.
     There are some sample variables.
 User needs to input correct IP address and secret from Jenkins Controller, other are optional.

-10. To main Build node add label: `aws` so it can display application link using configured AWS CLI
+10. To main Build node add labels: `aws`, `build` so it can display application link using configured AWS CLI and run job for provisioning infrastructure

 After this configuration code can be automaticlly: formatted, valdiated.
 One can Apply/Destory infrastructure with manual job in Jenkins Controller.